WPondian/Deckmon/README.md

 # Deckmon

-online card game project inspired by pokemon tcg with the main objective of learning more about angular.
+Online card game project inspired by pokemon tcg with the main objective of learning more about angular.